 Nowadays, seeing a pipe organ in a church is close to walking into a history museum to see an artifact made for a different era.

 That same build quality and uncanny sound that convinced church members to make a bet on technology can be found in every instrument leaving the factory today.

-The perfect blend between timeless looks, solid construction, and cutting-edge technology makes this a one-of-a-kind instrument that is ready to take the world.
-To begin with, a blind test between one of these and a real pipe organ might be an impossible riddle to solve even for seasoned players.
+The perfect blend of timeless looks, solid construction, and cutting-edge technology makes this a one-of-a-kind instrument that is ready to take the world.
+To begin with, a blind test between one of these and a real pipe organ might be an impossible riddle to solve, even for seasoned players.

 Also, the solid wood construction, satin finish, and timeless feel will make you feel at home from day one.
 Finally, the GeniSys technology (voices and display) makes this one of the most advanced organs in the world.
 If you are after excellence, you have to check this model out.

 Rodgers is a brand that has been changing the world's musical landscape from behind the veil for decades without much-deserved recognition for it.
 For example, Rodgers is responsible for creating the first-ever all-transistor organ in 1962, the single-contact diode keying in 1961, and the first MIDI-supported church organ in 1986, among many other ground-breaking innovations.